yoyoberenguer/SoundServer/README.md

 pygame.display.set_mode((SCREENRECT.w, SCREENRECT.h))

 # SCREENRECT is a pygame Rect (size of the display and used for the panning mode)
-# 8 is the channel number reserved for the server (behave like a pool of channels)
+# 8 is the number of channels reserved for the server (behave like a pool of channels)
-# When the first channel is busy playing a sound effect the server use the next channel available.
+# When the first channel is busy playing a sound effect, the server automatically select the
+# next channel available.

 SND = SoundControl(SCREENRECT, 8)
 ```

 ## Loading a sound in the Controller
 ```
-# What is the panning mode:
+# Panning mode:
 # Panning is the distribution of a sound signal into a new stereo or multi-channel sound field
 # change panning for all sounds being played on the mixer.
 # Load a sound without panning mode (panning_ = False)